HuyTu7/FSS17/contrast_s/README.md

 + negative then the contrast is a monitor (something to watch for).

 Note also that is statistically there is no difference between the population of instances in each node, then there is no point printing that contrast.

+## Files:

+## Test:

+Using auto.csv, print the plans and monitors separately.
+Note that for the leaves with best scores, there should be no plans generated.
+Similarly, for the leaves with worst scores, there should be monitors generated.